qkzk/fm/development.md

 ### Other ideas

+- [ ] IMP: paths in command should always be OSString. use PathBuf::to_oss_string or whatever whenever it's possible.
 - [ ] plugin system
   menus are insteresting but requires too much change.
 What I want to do requires to move/duplicate a lot of code and I don't like it.
+  IPC may be the solution for menus.
 - [ ] IMP: why cloning PathBuf when Arc<Path> would do the trick ?
 Useful if path is mutated... ?
 - [ ] IMP: quicker trees using eza idea : https://github.com/eza-community/eza/blob/main/src/output/tree.rs ?
 - [ ] BUG: preview a pdf in right, open it with middle click, close it.
 Can't preview anything.
 Can't reproduce every time...